 In this popular program, kids learn about how things were made in pre-industrial Nova Scotia as they make their own traditional crafts.
-The printing press and the loom are featured as examples of technology used in early 19th century Nova Scotia.
+The printing press is featured as an example of technology used in early 19th century Nova Scotia.
 Students also accompany a Museum interpreter on a tour of the pre-industrial exhibits and use interactive displays to learn about the use of hand tools, simple machines, and water power in manufacturing products.

 Arrival: Bathrooms, hang up coats

 10 minutes: Welcome and introduction